Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 Q: What’s the best storage solution for a small apartment?

 A: Storage ottoman + floating shelves + storage boxes.
 The ottoman saves space (dual-purpose), shelves use wall space (not floor), and boxes stack vertically.
-Total footprint minimal.
+Total footprint is minimal.

 Q: How do I keep floating shelves from looking dusty?